We continue to develop Metasequoia 4 to make it easier for more users.

 Expression by Mapping and Paint command

-In this article, we will introduce three types of [Mapping] supported by [Phong] shader, which is the default material of Metasequoia 4.
+We will introduce three types of [Mapping] supported by [Phong] shader, which is the default material of Metasequoia 4.

 Click [Prop] in [Material panel] to open [Material Property]. the [Mapping] section is at bottom of the property dialog.